-The above loans were made by the CDB to the Government of St Vincent and the Grenadines for onlending by the Government to the Company.
-The loan agreements provide that:
+The above loan was made by the CDB to the Government of St Vincent and the Grenadines for onlending by the Government to the Company.
+The loan agreement provides that:

-- (i) all payments of principal and interest shall be made by the Company to CDB and such payments shall be deemed payments by the Company to the Government. - (ii) the loans are to be secured by execution of a debenture giving a first floating charge over the undertaking and its uncalled capital.
+- (i) all payments of principal and interest shall be made by the Company to CDB and such payments shall be deemed payments by the Company to the Government. - (ii) the loan is secured by execution of a debenture giving a first floating charge over the undertaking and its uncalled capital.